Call for Submissions & Awards

 - Significance – Explain the contribution of this project to your field and/or to society.

 Visual & Performing Arts

 GradCon is excited to feature Visual & Performing Arts Sessions during the conference.
 All graduate students are invited to submit a visual entry (sculpture, painting, etc.) or performance (dancing, playing instrument, reading, etc.) no more than 15 minutes total (12 minutes for presentation & 3 minutes allotted for questions).
 A submitted artist statement will serve in lieu of an abstract to be considered as a presenter.
-All submissions (including artist statements) are to be made through the "Submit Abstract" button above.
-In order to be eligible for a "Best of GradCon" Award, a Presentation Set-Up Description must be included when submitting the abstract.
+All submissions (including artist statements) are to be made through the "Submit Abstract" button.
+In order to be eligible for a "Best of GradCon" Award, Visual & Performing Artists must complete the Presentation Set-Up Description section in the submission form.

-- Dimensions of work in inches or intended presentation - think of this description as how you would explain to a gallery or theater the intended design to "best display" your work
+- Dimensions of desired space - think of this description as how you would explain to a gallery or theater the intended area to "best present" your work

 **Important - Please read!

 The presentation types are the following 3 categories: 15 minute Oral Presentations, 15 minute Visual & Performing Arts Presentations, followed by Poster Presentations.
 (See Day of Schedule)